ParadexOTC/ParadexOTC/index.md

 Buyer deposits payment to the admin’s collateral wallet.

-Seller deposits XP payment to the admin’s collateral wallet.
+Seller deposits payment to the admin’s collateral wallet.

 Both deposit 100% collateral to ensure security.